CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/scheduling/resource-balancing.md

 A feature is available to log all actions related to the Resource Balancing function, capturing detailed information on every scheduling or rescheduling action.

 :::danger
-    Please be aware that enabling this feature will generate detailed logs, which may impact the performance of ProcessForce.
+    Please be aware that enabling this feature will generate detailed logs, which may impact the performance of CompuTec ProcessForce.
 :::

 To activate the option, perform the following steps: